theforeman/theforeman.org/gnomeopw.md

 * *Skill level*: Medium
 * *Contacts*:
 * *Mentor(s)*: Daniel Lobato Garcia
 * *Notes*: In a similar way to what Foreman is doing now to pick up provisioning templates from the community, I believe we could take advantage of the Puppet Forge to allow users to use modules from there.
-Importing these modules into a new model, and importing the puppet classes into Foreman should be achievable by a motivated student with help from the community.
+Importing these modules into a new model, and importing the puppet classes into Foreman should be achievable by a motivated participant with help from the community.
 This will allow Foreman users to configure their hosts without having to worry about keeping repositories for modules already in the Puppet Forge.

 ### Multi-host deployments in the Foreman